-Fuel filter

-The fuel filter must be installed close to the input port on the pump to prevent any particle to enter in the pump and to damage it.
-Use a suitable length of the 4mm clear tubing supplied, keep the tubing on the suction side as short as possible.
+Fuel filter The fuel filter must be installed close to the input port on the pump to prevent any particle to enter in the pump and to damage it.
+Use a suitable length of the clear tubing supplied and keep the tubing on the suction side as short as possible.
 Direction of flow inside the filter is not important, but should be always the same after first use.
+Install the filter in vertical position with the exit on top to not leave air trapped inside.
 Do not run the engine without the fuel filter.